salmanazamdev/tic-tac-toe/README.md

 1. **Fork the repo.**
 2. **Create a new branch:**
-   'git checkout -b feature-your-feature-name'
+   `git checkout -b feature-your-feature-name`
 3. **Commit Your Changes**
-   'git commit -m "Added a new feature" '
+   `git commit -m "Added a new feature" `
 4. **Push to the branch:**
-   'git push origin feature-your-feature-name'
+   `git push origin feature-your-feature-name`
 5. **Open a pull request.**

 ---